hedi0/Smart_DustBin/README.md

     ```

 2.  **Fill Level Monitoring:**
-hen the trash reaches a predefined threshold, an alert mechanism (e.g., an LED, buzzer, or network notification) will be trigge
+hen the trash reaches a pre an alert mechanism (e.g., an LED, buzzer, or network notificat
-ample pseudocode for fill
-cting with theWwaste.
-If connecte